 \section{Abstract}

 The relaxation of field-line tension during magnetic reconnection gives rise to a universal Fermi acceleration process involving the curvature drift of particles.
-However, the efficiency of this mechanism is limited by the trapping of energetic particles within flux ropes.
-Using 3D fully kinetic simulations, we demonstrate that the flux-rope kink instability leads to field-line chaos in weak-guide-field regimes where the Fermi mechanism is most efficient, thus allowing particles to transport out of flux ropes and undergo further acceleration.
+However, the efficiency of this mechanism is limited by the trapping of energetic particles within flux-ropes.
+Using 3D fully kinetic simulations, we demonstrate that the flux-rope kink instability leads to {strong} field-line chaos in weak-guide-field regimes where the Fermi mechanism is most efficient, thus allowing particles to transport out of flux-ropes and undergo further acceleration.
 As a consequence, both ions and electrons develop clear power-law energy spectra which contain a significant fraction of the released energy.
 The low-energy bounds are determined by the injection physics, while the high-energy cutoffs are limited only by the system size.
-These results have strong relevance to observations of nonthermal particle acceleration in both the magnetotail and solar corona.
+These results have strong relevance to observations of nonthermal particle acceleration in space and astrophysics.

-\textit{Introduction.---} Within space and astrophysical plasmas, the magnetic field often develops stressed current sheets which are susceptible to magnetic reconnection -- a process that rapidly reconfigures the magnetic topology leading to high-speed flows, plasma heating, and nonthermal particle acceleration \citep{Yamada2010}.
-Understanding this particle acceleration physics has immediate applications to the Earth’s magnetosphere and solar flares, and a wide variety of astrophysical problems throughout the universe.
-Observations from both the solar corona \citep{Lin2011,Omodei2018,Gary2018,Shih2009} and the magnetotail \citep{Ergun2018,Ergun2020} show the simultaneous production of ion and electron power-law energy distributions extending to high energy during magnetic reconnection, suggesting a common physical origin.
+\textit{Introduction.---} Within space and astrophysical plasmas, magnetic fields often develops stressed current sheets which are susceptible to magnetic reconnection -- a process that rapidly reconfigures the magnetic topology leading to high-speed flows, plasma heating, and nonthermal particle acceleration \citep{Yamada2010}.
+Understanding this acceleration physics has immediate applications to the magnetosphere and solar flares, and various astrophysical problems.
+Observations from both the solar corona \citep{Lin2011,Omodei2018,Gary2018,Shih2009} and magnetotail \citep{Ergun2018,Ergun2020} show simultaneous productions of ion and electron power-law energy distributions extending to high energy during reconnection, suggesting a common physical origin.
 However, the underlying physics remains poorly understood, since researchers have previously failed to produce these power-laws within self-consistent kinetic simulations in the relevant regime.